Next mission for women with military service: Run for office | WTOP

 They’re part of a record number of women running for seats in Congress, but in certain ways, they are a class apart.

 The female veterans claim expertise in national security and veterans issues, with a track record of thriving in institutions dominated by men.
-Regardless of party, they cast themselves as the antidote to bitterly partisan politics: “mission-driven” and trained by the military to work toward a common goal.
+Regardless of party, they cast themselves as the antidote to bitterly partisan politics — describing themselves as “mission-driven” and trained by the military to work toward a common goal.

 “I flew 89 combat missions as a U.S. Marine.
 My 90th mission is running for Congress to take on politicians who put party over country,” said Kentucky Democratic candidate Amy McGrath, the first female Marine to fly an F/A-18 in combat.